What does the pledge mean?

 GDP per capita refers to the size of a country’s economy divided by its population.
 According to the Resolution Foundation, the UK’s GDP per capita has risen in every parliamentary term since 1955 except for the 2005-2010 and 2019-2024 parliaments (which coincided with the financial crisis and the pandemic respectively, both of which significantly impacted the UK economy).
 GDP per capita growth across all regions of the UK, however, has only been achieved “in three of the last six parliaments”.

-The government has only specified that these measures must be higher at the end of the current parliament (set to be the 2029/2030 financial year) than at the start—it has not set a numerical target.
+The government has only specified that these measures must be higher at the end of the current parliament (set to be the 2029/2030 financial year)—it has not set a numerical target.

 Honesty in public debate matters